Buffalo Soldiers & Solano County Sheriff’s Posse Visit Peña Adobe

 The Buffalo Soldiers are a living history group that was established in the Sacramento area almost 30 years ago.
 The group recreates the black cavalry units that served in the Old West from 1866 to 1891.
 The black cavalrymen were given their nickname by the American Indians because the black men’s dark hair was so similar to the buffalo’s winter coats and the color of the cavalrymen’s skin.

-Company G’s goal is to tell the story of the Buffalo Soldiers’ history visiting schools, community organizations, churches and public events.
+Company G’s goal is to tell the story of the Buffalo Soldiers history visiting schools, community organizations, churches and public events.
 They had two tables with artifacts of the buffalo soldiers’ history on display and members were dressed in the uniform of that time.

 The Sheriff’s Posse has enjoyed a long-standing tradition of service with the Sheriff’s Office since 1947.
 Comprised of citizens who volunteer their time in the service of their community, each year members of the Sheriff’s Posse contribute thousands of hours of their time, the use of their horses and their equipment in support of the Sheriff’s Office.
 Members of the Sheriff’s Posse attend numerous community events each year as ambassadors for the Sheriff and as an example of how beneficial partnerships with the community can be for law enforcement.
-Members from the Solano County Sheriff’s Posse Robin Turner with her horse “Scout”, Marshall and his horse “Dude”, Chris with “Wyatt” and Anastasia and “Chica” visited with over 200 visitors at the Peña Adobe Park.
+Members from the Solano County Sheriff’s Posse Robin Turner with her horse “Sammy”, Marshall and his horse “Dude”, Chris with “Wyatt” and Anastasia and “Chica” visited with over 130 visitors at the Peña Adobe Park.